stefanpems/stefanpems.github.io/_posts/2022-05-22-M365D raw data ingestion in Sentinel.md

 The increment of Sentinel costs due to this additional ingestion is strongly reduced, if not completely zeroed, by the [Microsoft Sentinel benefit for Microsoft 365 E5, A5, F5, and G5 customers](https://azure.microsoft.com/en-us/offers/sentinel-microsoft-365-offer/): at the time of this writing, customers <cite><a href="https://azure.microsoft.com/en-us/offers/sentinel-microsoft-365-offer/">get a data grant of up to 5 MB per user per day of Microsoft 365 data ingestion into Microsoft Sentinel</a></cite>.
 Please refer to the linked page to read the details of the licenses and table included in the benefit.

-To estimate the increment of Sentinel costs, I recommend doing the list of actions decribed in this flowchart:
+To estimate the increment of Sentinel costs, I recommend doing the list of actions described in this flowchart:

 ![flowchart](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/master/assets/2022-05-22-M365D%20raw%20data%20ingestion%20in%20Sentinel/flowchart.png)